dream3d/ImageProcessing/Documentation/ImageProcessingFilters/ItkImportImageStack.md

 Note that due to limitations of the Xdmf wrapper, 4 component ARGB images cannot be visualized using ParaView.
 The only current way to solve this issue is to import the image data and then apply the [Flatten Image](flattenimage.html) **Filter**, which will convert the color data to gray scale data.
 The image can then be visualized in ParaView using the Xdmf wrapper.

 ## Importing a Stack of Images ##
 This **Filter** will import a directory of sequentially numbered image files into the DREAM.3D data structure, creating a **Data Container**, **Cell Attribute Matrix**, and **Attribute Array** in the process, which the user may name.
 The user selects the directory that contains all the files to be imported then uses the additional input widgets on the **Filter** interface (_File Prefix_, _File Suffix_, _File Extension_, and _Padding Digits_) to make adjustments to the generated file name until the correct number of files is found.
 The user may also select starting and ending indices to import.
 The user interface indicates through red and green icons if an expected file exists on the file system.
 This **Filter** may also be used to import single images in addition to stacks of images.
-The user may also enter the origin and resolution of the imported images, if known.
+The user has the option to read the images in as an **Image Geometry** or a **Rectilinear Grid Geometry**.
+If the user chooses **Image Geometry**, then the origin and resolution of the imported images must be entered.
+The resolution (or size of the **Cells**) is the same for all **Cells** in this case.
+If the user chooses **Rectilinear Grid Geometry**, then a file path to a file that lists the *bounds* of **Cells** in the X, Y and Z directions must be provided.
+The format of the file is provided below.
+Note that the *bounds* array for each direction will be the number of **Cells** in that direction plus 1 (i.e., a 100x90x80 **Cell** dataset will have 101x91x81 *bounds* values).

+	# Comment line
+	# Comments can start with the '#' character
+	X_COORDINATES [number of X coordinates]
+	x0 x1 ... x(nx-1)
+	Y_COORDINATES [number of Y coordinates]
+	y0 y1 ... y(ny-1)
+	Z_COORDINATES [number of Z coordinates]
+	z0 z1 ... z(nz-1)

 -----

 ![Import Image Stack User Interface](ItkImportImageStackGUI.png)